-Subsequent to submitting a Performance Management Plan, a Charter Holder that has one or more schools that receive an Overall Rating of "Does Not Meet Standard," "Falls Far Below Standard," or "No Rating" in the most recent fiscal year that state assessment data is available may demonstrate the Charter Holder's progress toward the academic performance expectations set forth in the academic framework by submitting required information through the Demonstration of Sufficient Progress process in the format designated by the Board for each school.
+Subsequent to submitting a Performance Management Plan, a Charter Holder that has one or more schools that receive an Overall Rating of "Does Not Meet Standard" or "Falls Far Below Standard" in the most recent fiscal year that state assessment data is available may demonstrate the Charter Holder's progress toward the academic performance expectations set forth in the academic framework by submitting required information through the Demonstration of Sufficient Progress process in the format designated by the Board.
 (See Appendix E: Demonstration of Sufficient Progress section of this guidance document for more information.)